chinmayarvind23/AIvaluate/design-plan.md

 ###### Purpose
 The Student entity keeps track of basic student information and login credentials.
 ###### Attributes
-- studetnId: the primary key that identifies student
+- studentId: the primary key that identifies student
 - firstName: student's first name
 - lastName: student's last name
 - email: student account log in email
 - password: password of a student account
-- major: student's major program
 - grade: the average GPA of a student

 #### SystemAdministrator